jens-vervaeren/google-cloud-training/README.md

 Every exercise folder is created in such a way it will outline the steps you need to take to get to the required end result, starting from more detailed explanations to more brief ones the more knowledge you gain.
 They also have a solution folder that includes a README file that will provide a solution on how to tackle the exercise and optionally a script that you can run to get to the desired end result for a quick overview.

 Requirements to start tackling these exercises are that you at least have some experience with how to run and build a NestJS application locally and know your way around the command line.
+Having some notion of the workings about Docker is a plus but a small introduction is included in the training to help you along.
 An overview of the contents of each folder in order of which to tackle:

 ### Setting up your environment